LIVE AND RECORDED ONLINE COURSES – FREE MEMBERSHIP! JOIN NOW

 Those who are relatively inexperienced in the industry or to overhead distribution, as well as those with experience who want to “refresh and update” their understanding of underlying principles, practices, and the components and equipment that comprise today’s overhead distribution system will benefit from participating.

-Course Schedule and Topics
+Course Topics

-Orientation Session: November 27 (1-1:45 PM Eastern)
+Orientation Session: May 20 (Noon - 1 PM Eastern)

 We request that all participants attend this session, though a recording will also be made available.
 The session will cover: